 Theatre Design / Graphic Design / Art Direction

-I worked in partnership with designer Molly Syrett to art direct and design the stage adaptation of Wickerman, written and directed by Emma Kilbey
+I worked in partnership with Molly Syrett to design the set and props for Erpingham Camp by Joe Orton.

 A musical adaptation of the 1973 cult classic The Wickerman.